Local Area Attractions Near Albuquerque North / Bernalillo KOA

 New Mexico is rich with activities!
-Everything from A-Z you will find right here in Albuquerque and the neighboring areas.
+Santa Fe is 40 miles north, Albuquerque 10 miles south-everything from A-Z you will find right here in northern New Mexico.
 Make your trip a trip to remember and customize it to fit your personality.
 We hope that you will find this Local Attractions page to be a helpful guide during your stay with us!

 Sandia Peak Tram